josephbudd/kickwasm/README.md

 ## Kickwasm Summary

-kickwasm is an application framework that quickly builds a customized application framework leaving you little code to write.
+kickwasm is an application framework that quickly builds a customized application framework leaving me little code to write.

 ## Step by step creating a CRUD with kickwasm